niculbolas/OnBaseAnalysis/README.md

 Outline is availabe in Presentation link and Dashboard Presentation Link.

 ## Dashboard
-Work has begun on integrating ML into Flask to create a prediction webpage.
+Work has begun on integrating ML into Flask to create a prediction webpage which covers our interactive portion of the final.
 HTML, CSS, and App.Py files are currently available on Dasboard branch.
-Tableau work may begin shortly.
+Tableau work may begin shortly which will cover the visualization side of the final.

 # Group Roles:
 Square - David Poole